 “We received nothing but the best from them,” Caroline said.
 “The team was so encouraging that we actually started looking forward to our appointments.”

 Gabriel’s life-changing transformation

 Babies born with cleft palate are at risk for poor feeding, which can cause slow weight gain and even dehydration.
-For this reason, one of our dedicated speech-language pathologists, Kelly Morgan, MS, CCC-SLP followed Gabriel’s progress from birth and helped him re-learn how to eat after each reconstructive procedure.
+For this reason, one of our dedicated speech-language pathologists followed Gabriel’s progress from birth and helped him re-learn how to eat after each reconstructive procedure.

 “It can be challenging because some of the kids take off quickly and others have a lot of difficulty,” Morgan said.
 “But the families always have my contact information so it’s worked out well.”

 Morgan has been supporting Caroline and Jonathan through this journey since before Gabriel was even born, and their regular communication has allowed Morgan to troubleshoot issues that occur in between appointments.

 “These are people we trust — they’re available 24/7 and they give us the assurance that we need,” Caroline said.
 “I’m so glad that I was a prenatal patient here, because everyone has been with us throughout our entire journey.”